pungtas/DApps.tyron/README.md

-Welcome to the TYRON open-source smart contracts, which are the core of the [Self-Sovereign Identity Protocol](https://tyron.network/ssiprotocol).
-They are in active development, and you can find them in their corresponding folders:
+Welcome to the TYRON decentralized applications made of open-source smart contracts that build the [Self-Sovereign Identity Protocol](https://tyron.network/ssiprotocol).
+They are in active development, and you can find them in their corresponding sections:

 # tyronZIL